 Significance of Holi

-As per the Hindu literature, Holi signifies the victory of good over evil, especially the win of Lord Vishnu over Hiranyakashipu.
+As per the Hindu literature, Holi signifies the victory of good over evil, especially the victory of Lord Vishnu over Hiranyakashipu.

 This day marks the end of the winter season and the arrival of the spring season.
 The use of water and holi colours or powders signifies the bright and colourful nature of spring.
 It is looked upon as the blossoming of love, playing, laughing, forgetting, forgiving, and repairing broken relationships.